What happens to data flows after a no deal Brexit?

 However, when the UK leaves the European Union it will be considered a 'third country' under EU data protection law.
 This means that as the UK will be outside of the EU's legislative framework it's data protection laws may be regarded as incompatible with the EU's—at least during an initial period—despite the continuing application of the GDPR's provisions.

-This third country status may affect flows of personal data between the EU and the UK in the event of 'no deal'.
-At the moment, such flows are unrestricted as the UK is an EU member.
-If an exit deal were to be agreed before 29 March, then organisations can be assured that there will be no change as the UK would be in a 'transition period'.
-Transfers to the rest of the world may also be affected, but in a different way.
+This third country status may affect flows of personal data between the EU and the UK in the event of no deal.
+At the moment, such flows are 'unrestricted' as the UK is part of the European Economic Area (EEA) through its EU membership.
+If an exit deal were to be agreed before the actual date of the UK exit, then organisations can be assured that there will be no change as the UK would be in a 'transition period'.
+Transfers to the rest of the world may be affected, but in a different way.

 The UK government and the Information Commissioner's Office have taken steps to raise awareness of the issues.
 The UK government will no doubt keep the public updated on developments, so pay attention to relevant updates.
 Significant updates will also appear on this article.